-You will require this licence if you intend to operate as a trainer and / or driver of a harness racehorse (standardbred horse).
+You will require this licence to operate as a trainer and / or driver of a harness racehorse (standardbred horse).

 A driver is the person steering the horse, not a jockey.
 There are three grades of driver licences that you can apply for:

 - Grade C: allows you to drive at trials, to carry out track work on registered tracks and to drive at any meeting to prepare a horse to race at that meeting other than during the horse's immediate pre-race preliminary.

 - Grace B: has the same driving rights as a Grade C licence and is also licensed to drive at restricted meetings, other than in races of a metropolitan class, at country or provincial meetings, including country or provincial class meetings at metropolitan sites.

 - Grade A: has the driving licence rights of Class B and Class C and is licensed to drive at any meeting.